EvitaKnits/stitch-space/README.md

 ### Continuous Testing

-Through a combination of automated testing written using `vitest` for JavaScript, and manual testing from the front-end, I achieved a good coverage of test cases.
+Through a combination of automated testing written using `vitest` for JavaScript, and manual testing from the frontend, I achieved a good coverage of test cases.
 The code I wrote was also passed through validators/linters at the end to ensure adherence to coding standards and best practices, ultimately aiming for robust and maintainable code.

 ### Manual Testing

-This made up the bulk of the testing and was carried out continuously throughout the build, ensuring each change had the intended result.

-My manual testing at the end covered:
+My manual testing covered:

--   Each user journey from end to end - see [User Journeys](#user-journeys) for steps taken in each one.
+-   Each user journey from end to end - see [User Journeys section](#user-journeys).
 -   The level of access when logged out
 -   The level of access when logged in and whether the user could only access their own personal details and pieces of functionality intended only for them

+Below is a breakdown of the key areas:

+1. **User Registration and Authentication**

+**Goal**: To verify that users can register, log in, and log out correctly.

+**Steps**:
+- Registered with valid credentials.
+- Tried to register with invalid credentials (e.g., password mismatch).
+- Logged in successfully with valid credentials.
+- Tried logging in with incorrect credentials to ensure error messages appeared.
+- Logged out and confirmed access to restricted pages was denied after logout.

+**Edge Cases**:
+- Tried to submit empty or incomplete forms, ensuring appropriate validation messages appeared.
+- Attempted to access restricted pages without logging in and verified redirection to the login page.
+- Tried to use a duplicate email for registration and ensured that the API prevented it with an appropriate error message.

+2. **Profile Management**

+**Goal**: To confirm that users can view and edit their profile correctly, including adding a profile image URL and updating personal details.

+**Steps**:
+- Logged in, navigated to "My Stitch Space", and edited profile details (name, biography, profile image URL).
+- Ensured the updated profile details were reflected immediately on the UI.

+**Edge Case**:
+- Left profile fields empty to test form validation.

+3. **Piece Creation, Editing, and Deletion**

+**Goal**: To test the full lifecycle of art piece management—creating, editing, and deleting a piece.

+**Steps**:
+- Created a new art piece by filling out all required fields and submitting the form.
+- Edited an existing piece, updating the title and art type.
+- Deleted a piece and confirmed it no longer appeared on the "My Stitch Space" page.

+**Edge Cases**:
+- Left mandatory fields (title, image URL) empty to check if the form prevented submission.
+- Checked that only the owner of a piece could edit or delete it, ensuring permission boundaries were respected.

+4. **Browsing and Interacting with Art Pieces**

+**Goal**: To ensure that users can browse, search, filter, and interact with art pieces (e.g., commenting, rating).

+**Steps**:
+- Used the search bar and filters on the Explore page to find specific art types.
+- Commented on a piece and verified that the comment appeared.
+- Rated a piece and ensured the rating updated correctly.

+**Edge Cases**:
+- Tried submitting an empty comment and verified that the form did not allow it.
+- Checked that users could not rate their own pieces by confirming the rating UI was hidden for the piece owner.

+5. **Feed and Notifications**

+**Goal**: To confirm that users can view their personalised feed and receive notifications of interactions (e.g., follows, comments, ratings).

+**Steps**:
+- Followed multiple users and verified that their latest pieces appeared in the feed.
+- Checked that notifications were marked as new until viewed, and then displayed as read.
+- Followed a user, rated their piece, and commented to generate notifications.

+**Edge Case**:
+- Ensured that notifications only appeared for relevant interactions (e.g., user was notified only when others commented or rated their pieces, not their own actions).

+This made up the bulk of the testing and was carried out continuously throughout the build, ensuring each change had the intended result.

+### Functional Testing

+Functional testing focused on ensuring that each component worked as intended and handled user interaction smoothly.
+This included testing functionality such as:

+**Navigation**: Verified that all links, including internal navigation, worked correctly (e.g., clicking on a profile, going to a piece's detail page).
+**Dropdowns**: Ensured that dropdowns (e.g., notifications, user menu, art type filter) functioned correctly and responded to clicks.
+**Search and Filtering**: Checked that search and filter inputs dynamically updated results and that the system performed as expected with both broad and narrow search terms.

 ### Browser Compatibility and Screen Size Responsiveness